thoni56/c-xrefactory/src/NOTES.md

   repeated
 - e.g. references all use 'fsulc' fields, i.e. file, symbol index, line and column, but do not repeat 'f' as long as it is the same

+## Naming conventions

+_C-xref_ started probably as a cross-referencer for the languages supported (C, Java, C++), orginally had the name "xref" which became "xrefactory" when refactoring support was added.
+And when Mariàn released a "C only" version in 2009 some of all "xref" references was changed to "c-xref".
+So, as most software, there is a history and a naming legacy to remember.

+Here are some of the conventions in naming that are being used:

+  *olcx* \
+  "On-line CX" (Cross-reference)

+  *OLO* \
+  "On-line option" - some kind of options for the server

+## proto.h

+_proto.h_ is a file which declares enums and structures that are read as part of the bootstrap process.
+Here be dragons (magic...).

+### strTdef.h

+What I have figured out so far is that in _proto.h_ simple struct declarations are performed.
+These are then read into the generator part and then are printed as typedefs.
+So a structure like

+    struct myStruct { int a; };

+will be read and result in a typedef-declaration (in _strTdef.h_) that looks like:

+    typedef struct myStruct S_myStruct;

+This typedef can then be used instead of the more "cumbersome" `struct myStruct`.

+However, many of these typedefs are actually only used in one module and should really be local to that module.
+Furthermore, I can see no reason why

+    typedef struct myStruct { int a; } S_myStruct;

+should work equally well.
+(And I even venture to call that

+    typedef struct myStruct { int a; } MyStruct;

+So, I'll try to move such local typedefs from _proto.h_ to where they belong, one by one...